Gillesedgy/Team4-FrontEnd/README.md

 - Adhere to the coding standards and practices followed in the project.
 - Contact us for more information.

+## Team Members

+- Edgy: Full-stack Engineer with focus on front-end Development
+- Dilruba: UX/UI Designer, Full-stack Engineer With focus on Front-end Development
+- Mina: Full-stack Engineer with focus on front-end Development
+- Lennie: Full-stack Engineer with focus on back-end Development
+- Nikesh:Full-stack Engineer with focus on back-end Development

 ## Contact